facebook/react/docs/docs/thinking-in-react.md

 If you try to type or check the box in the current version of the example, you'll see that React ignores your input.
 This is intentional, as we've set the `value` prop of the `input` to always be equal to the `state` passed in from `FilterableProductTable`.

 Let's think about what we want to happen.
 We want to make sure that whenever the user changes the form, we update the state to reflect the user input.
-Since components should only update their own state, `FilterableProductTable` will pass a callback to `SearchBar` that will fire whenever the state should be updated.
+Since components should only update their own state, `FilterableProductTable` will pass callbacks to `SearchBar` that will fire whenever the state should be updated.
 We can use the `onChange` event on the inputs to be notified of it.
-And the callback passed by `FilterableProductTable` will call `setState()`, and the app will be updated.
+The callbacks passed by `FilterableProductTable` will call `setState()`, and the app will be updated.

 Though this sounds complex, it's really just a few lines of code.
 And it's really explicit how your data is flowing throughout the app.